GraphCare: Enhancing Healthcare Predictions with Personalized Knowledge Graphs: EHR Dataset Processing

-We employ PyHealth \citep{pyhealth2022github} to process the MIMIC-III and MIMIC-IV datasets.
+In this paper, we use MIMIC-III and MIMIC-IV datasets.
+Both datasets are under PhysioNet Credentialed Health Data License 1.5.0\footnote{\url{https://physionet.org/content/mimiciii/view-license/1.4/}} We employ PyHealth \citep{pyhealth_kdd} to process these two datasets.
 PyHealth has an EHR dataset pre-processing pipeline that standardizes the datasets, organizing each patient's data into several visits, where each visit contains unique and specified feature lists.
 For our experiments, we create feature lists composed of conditions and procedures for Length of Stay (LOS) prediction and drug recommendations.
 For the prediction tasks of mortality and readmission, we include the medication (drug) list in addition to the condition and procedure lists.

-Subsequent to the parsing of the datasets, PyHealth also enables the mapping of medical codes across various coding systems using the provided code maps.
+Subsequent to the parsing of the datasets, PyHealth also enables the mapping of medical concepts across various coding systems using the provided code maps.
 The involved coding systems in this process are ICD-9\footnote{\url{https://www.cdc.gov/nchs/icd/icd9cm.htm}}, ICD-10\footnote{\url{https://www.cms.gov/medicare/icd-10/2023-icd-10-cm}}\textsuperscript{,}\footnote{\url{https://www.cms.gov/medicare/icd-10/2023-icd-10-pcs}}, CCS\footnote{ \url{https://www.hcup-us.ahrq.gov/toolssoftware/ccs/ccs.jsp}}, NDC\footnote{\url{https://www.accessdata.fda.gov/scripts/cder/ndc/index.cfm}} and ATC\footnote{\url{https://www.who.int/tools/atc-ddd-toolkit/atc-classification}}.
 In our experiment, we convert 11,736 ICD-9-CM codes and 72,446 ICD-10-CM codes into 285 CCS-CM codes to capture condition concepts.
 Similarly, we map 4,670 ICD-9-PROC codes (a part of ICD-9-CM for procedure coding) and 79,758 ICD-10-PCS codes to 231 CCS-PROC codes for procedure concepts.
 For drug concepts, we convert 1,143,020 NDC codes into 269 level-3 ATC codes.
-This mapping process enhances the training speed and the predictive performance of the model by reducing the granularity of the medical concepts.
+This mapping process enhances the training speed and predictive performance of the model by reducing the granularity of medical concepts.